cristian-roman/cristian-roman/README.md

 ---

 ### 👨‍💻 About Me
 I am a Software Engineer dedicated to the craft of building **correct and elegant systems**.
-I believe that the most effective solution to a complex problem is often the most straightforward one.
+I believe that the most effective solution to a complex problem is often implemented in a straightforward approach.
 My goal is to reduce system entropy by replacing convoluted workarounds with clean, maintainable, and highly efficient code.

 I am driven by a deep curiosity for how hardware and software interact.
 While my core expertise lies in **Java and distributed backend services**, I maintain a strong theoretical foundation in **C++20** and systems programming, always striving for rigorous correctness and automated resilience in everything I build.